X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/object/mesh.md

 | SA2B 	| GC     	| 0 through 7                 	|

 On import, the precision level is currently only maintained for SA2B/GC.

+### No Bounds
+When enabled, exported model will have no mesh bounds and will get not be frustrum culled.